 WCL and Monash University Law School (Monash) are offering a joint JD/Master of Laws (Juris Doctor) program.
 WCL students study at WCL for the first 2 years (59 credits) followed by 4 trimesters (approximately 1.5 years) in Melbourne.
 After completing the program, students are qualified to sit for the U.S. bar examination and/or start the Australian Practical Legal Training process.

-Monash was established in 1958 and currently reports having 50,000 students enrolled, representing 130 countries, with satellite campus throughout other states of Australia as well as abroad in Malaysia, South Africa, and Europe.
+Monash was established in 1958 and currently reports having 50,000 students enrolled, representing 130 countries, with satellite campuses throughout other states of Australia as well as abroad in Malaysia, South Africa, and Europe.
 The University's main campus is located in a suburb of Melbourne and has approximately 2,700 undergraduate and postgraduate students attending the law school.
-The University's Law Chambers are located in downtown Melbourne, just a 15 minute train ride from the beach.
+The University's Law Chambers are located in downtown Melbourne, just a 15-minute train ride from the beach.